awesomeeng/awesome-log/docs/Introducing.md

 AwesomeLog will record a bunch of different factors (also called fields) when you send a log message.
 Each field can then be used or not when formatting the log message.
 It is the job of the formatter to determine what to write and how to format that message.

 By default AwesomeLog ships with four formatters: Default, JSON, CSV, and JS.
 The default formatter is AwesomeLog's custom format for log messages that includes the timestamp (as a unix epoch), process id, log level, system name, log message, and extra details.
 The JSON formatter will include all fields in a standard JSON string format.
 The CSV formatter includes timestamp (as a unix epoch), level, process id, system name, message, and extra details, in a CSV format for usage with a spreadsheet or like.
-The JS format formats log message as a JavaScript object (specifically not JSON) for usage with internal writers like the history system.
+The JS format formats each log message as a JavaScript object (specifically not JSON) for usage with internal writers like the history system.

 ## Documentation